RohanChhika/ACML-F1/front-end/readme.md

   - Qualifying lap times and positions
   - Track and weather conditions
 - Displays the predicted results in a styled, interactive table
-- Easy to modify for new datasets or live data integration
+- Easy to modify for new datasets

 ---